SalahZITOUNI/SpaceSense_P_T/README.md

 ![Capture d'écran 2024-01-28 144328](https://github.com/SalahZITOUNI/SpaceSense_P_T/assets/157633302/38ef923c-29d1-4bf6-9f22-d2a6c66c647b)

-And as we test with many images, we can say that our back-end feature is fully functional which mean the back-end feature works well.
+Having conducted tests with multiple images, we can confidently assert that our back-end feature is fully functional, indicating robust and reliable performance.

 6** Testing the back-end features without using docker:**

-To test the application without using docker you need to create virtual environment:
+To test the application without Docker, you'll need to set up a virtual environment:

     ```bash
     python -m venv venv    #on windows
     python3 -m venv venv   #on Linux
     ```

-then activate the virtual environment:
+Next, proceed to activate the virtual environment:

     ```bash
     source venv/bin/activate
     ```

-then you will need to install to requirement on the virtual environment:
+Then, you will need to install the required dependencies in the virtual environment:

     ```bash
     pip install -r requirements.txt
     ```

-and finally, you will need to start the unicorn server:
+And finally, you will need to initiate the Uvicorn server:

     ```bash
     uvicorn main:app --reload --host 0.0.0.0 --port 8000
     ```

-the rest of the testing as we did before.
+Proceed with the rest of the testing as previously conducted.

-**Title:** P.S:

-You may counter errors with the promotion access to folders generated and temp while testing without Docker.
+**Attention !:**

-You can override it using the following two commands lines:
+While testing without Docker, you might encounter access errors related to the 'generated' and 'temp' folders.
+You can resolve these issues by executing the following two command lines:

     ```bash
     sudo chmod 777 generated